-This is a technical summary of Version 6 of Restore Gene, a simple two-script framework, one T-SQL and one PowerShell for optimising SQL database restores.
-They can used to automate the generation of database restore scripts to perform a variety of restore tasks, such as a full recovery, a restore to a point in time, or stepping through a recovery sequence in STANDBY mode using different STOPAT times.
+With multiple endorsements on Stack Exchange, Restore Gene is a simple two-script framework, one T-SQL and one PowerShell for optimising SQL database restores.
+They can be used to automate a variety of restore tasks, such as a full recovery, a restore to a point in time, or stepping through a recovery sequence in STANDBY mode using different STOPAT times.
 It will also generate the DBCC CHECKDB command to execute against the restored database, the scripts can help to initialize database mirroring, replication and availability groups, multiple standby server databases can be restored concurrently using simultaneous invocations.

 The stored procedure generates the required restore scripts and is a useful tool by itself; in disaster recovery situations, it can construct a restore script to a given point in time in seconds.
 Running it without any parameters generates a restore script for all user databases on an instance to the most recent point in time.
 The companion PowerShell driver script is to automate the database restore process.
 It calls the stored procedure on the primary to generate the required restore script which it then executes on a standby server.
 The PoSh script can only process one database at a time, database name is a required parameter, but it can be called multiple times simultaneously for different standby databases.